warwicklol14/whatsapp-signal-notifier/README.md

 To save mobile data, it will only send them the video once.
 It ignores group messages.

 ## How to use:
-On first run, it generates a qrcode image which you have to scan using Whatsapp-Web option on your phone and login.
+On first run, it generates a qrcode image in the appdata folder which you have to scan using Whatsapp-Web option on your phone and login.
 On subsequent runs, it uses the session to login.

 Made using https://github.com/Rhymen/go-whatsapp.